Free Multi-Member LLC Operating Agreement Templates (U.S.)

 A Multi-Member Operating Agreement is designed for companies (LLCs) with more than one owner.

-The use of the multi-member LLC operating agreement is highly recommended, as it is the only written document that entitles the owners of a company and what percentage of the company they own.
+The use of this operating agreement is highly recommended, as it is the only written document that entitles the owners of a company and what percentage of the company they own.
 Unlike corporations, Limited Liability companies are not owned by shares nor described as a percentage.
 Individuals (members) own them.
 An LLC can be owned by a single person, multiple people, a corporation, or even another LLC.

 The multiple-member LLC operating agreement should be signed in front of a notary citizen with copies of the document presented to all the individual owners of the limited liability company.
 At least one original copy of the document should be retained at the company’s principal office address, mainly with the Secretary of State or any Government agency

-Agreement Templates By State
+Agreement Templates by State

 What an MMLLC Covers

-A multi-member LLC operating agreement is a legally binding company guide that contains the agreed-upon member structure, ownership, and regulations that all members are bound by.
+This agreement is a legally binding company guide that contains the agreed-upon member structure, ownership, and regulations that all members are bound by.
 While the document is rarely required by state laws and does not necessarily need to be filled alongside the rest of the documentation, it is still a critical step in creating a limited liability company.
 The document serves the vital purpose of keeping the company operating smoothly and efficiently, with lesser misunderstandings and disputes among members.

 The structure of an LLC operating agreement varies depending on the company.
-As such, there is no single approach to drafting the operating agreement.
+As such, there is no single approach to drafting the agreement.
 However, typical operating agreements include the following basic provisions:

 • How the LLC will be managed